gvwilson/thirdbit/src/fiction/iffy/index.md

 her attention already elsewhere.

-The "isolation area" turned out to be the middle of what Sandrine guessed had been a cafeteria until yesterday.
+The "isolation area" turned out to be the middle of what Sandrine guessed had until recently been a cafeteria.
 Six tables pushed together were her workbench.
 The rest of the room was empty except for the cameras, fire extinguishers, EMPs, and needle guns bolted to the walls.